connecticut-qualifications/connecticut-qualifications.github.io/README.md

 Found the concept pretty interesting but I couldn't find a web version for it so I'm trying to recreate it here.
 Planning to deploy this on github pages so that's easily viewable by everyone: https://usvotingevolution.github.io/

+# Flow
+1) Upon opening, a map is shown in which a user can select different states (some states are not shown because they didn't exist then depending on the year that's selected).
+A default year will need to be selected.
+2) In the museum, there were probably multiple kiosks depending on the year.
+To replicate this, we need to add an option to select a year directly on this map screen.
+3) Upon choosing a year and then a state, it should load the questions and correct logic to get the proper voting qualifications.

+Year -> State -> Questions

 # Info of what I've gathered so far
 ## Connecticut (1765)
 * Are you white?